arbor-sim/arbor/doc/tutorial/network_ring.rst

    **Concepts covered in this example:**

-   1. Building a basic :class:`arbor.cell` with a synapse site and spike generator.
+   1. Building a basic :py:class:`arbor.cell` with a synapse site and spike generator.
-   2. Building a :class:`arbor.recipe` with a network of interconnected cells.
+   2. Building a :py:class:`arbor.recipe` with a network of interconnected cells.
    3. Running the simulation and extract the results.

 The cell